stefaniaebli/dmt-signal-processing/README.md

   * optimal down-matchings
   * random sequences of collapses
 * **dmtvisual.py**:
-  * visualizing nodes, edges and traingles in simplicial complexes
+  * visualizes nodes, edges and traingles in simplicial complexes
-  * visualizing collapsed complexes and the compressed and reconstructed signal
+  * visualizes collapsed complexes and the compressed and reconstructed signal
 ## Notebooks

 * **up-collapses.ipynb**: exlopres signal compression and reconstruction with up-collapses and provides examplesof optimal up-matching algorithm.